jomanor/Data-Science-Portfolio/Python/Python Projects/Wind Turbine Power Curve/README.md

 - rho: air density (kg/m^3),
 - I: turbulence intensity,
 - Sb: below-hub wind shear,
-- y: normalized power output relative to the rated power (%).
+- y: output power relative to the input power (%).

 ### Objective
-Objective of this project is to perform independent analysis of the wind-turbine data and predict the power curve of a wind turbine.
+The objective of this project is to perform analysis of the wind-turbine data and predict the power curve of a wind turbine using regression techniques.

 ### Conclusion